-• Broadcast-rings each set in the group simultaneously.
-Calls are handled one at a time, while succeeding calls calls are queued.
-As soon as a call is picked up, the call next in the queue is presented immediately to the group.

-In Broadcast mode, a single incoming call rings simultaneously at all the sets in a group.
+- Broadcast-rings each telephone in the group simultaneously.
+Calls are handled one at a time, while succeeding calls are queued.
+As soon as a call is picked up, the call next in the queue is presented immediately to the group. - In Broadcast mode, a single incoming call rings simultaneously at all the telephones in a group.
 This way, all receptionists in the group can share the load of answering large volumes of calls.
-All sets automatically display the calling line identification (CLID), if available.
-A familiar example is a fund-raising campaign where a group of operators are waiting to take each call as it comes in.

-• Sequential-starts the call at the first set in the Hunt Group.
-Distribution is complete when the first free set is found.
+All telephones automatically display the calling line identification (CLID), if available.
+A familiar example is a fund-raising campaign where a group of operators are waiting to take each call as it comes in. - Sequential-starts the call at the first telephone in the Hunt Group.
+Distribution is complete when the first idle telephone is found.
 Simultaneous calls can be presented.
-Distribution is order based.

-In Sequential mode, you can program your top salesperson to be the first member of the group to receive calls.

-• Rotary-the call starts at the set after the one which answered the last call.
-Distribution is complete when the next free set has been found.
+Distribution is order based. - In Sequential mode, you can program your top salesperson to be the first member of the group to receive calls. - Rotary-the call starts at the telephone after the one which answered the last call.
+Distribution is complete when the next idle telephone has been found.
 Simultaneous calls can be presented.
-Distribution is order based.

-In Rotary mode, you can ensure that all your helpline people are receiving calls on an equal basis, rather than one person receiving the majority of calls.
+Distribution is order based. - In Rotary mode, you can ensure that all your helpline people are receiving calls on an equal basis, rather than one person receiving the majority of calls.
 The call rings at one set at a time in a round robin fashion.

 If a Hunt Group has available members but nobody answers the call, the call is rerouted through the list until someone answers the call.
 If all lines are busy, the call is routed according to whatever has been set for the busy line setting.
-Refer to 'Programming busy line setting' on pa ge169.
+Refer to 'Programming busy line setting' on pa ge176.

-- 1. Place the appropriate programming overlay on the set you are using to do programming. - 3.
-Press 2 3 6 4 6 (ADMIN).
-The display shows Terminals&Sets. - 4.
-Press Next until the display shows System pr9rmin9. - 5.
+- 1. At Hunt groups, press Show .
+The display shows Show group. - 2.
+Enter the Hunt Group number you want to program (1-30) or press Next to scroll through the groups. - 3.
 Press Show .
-The display shows Hunt groups. - 6.
-Press Show .
-The display shows Show group. - 7.
-Enter the Hunt Group number you want to program (1-30). - 8.
-Press Show .
-The display shows Member DNs: - 9.
-Press Next until the display shows Mode. - 10.
-Press CHANGE to set the mode: Sequential, Rotary, Broadcast. - 11.
-Press ( to exit or Next) to continue programming.
+The display shows Member DNs: - 4.
+Press Next until the display shows Mode. - 5.
+Press CHANGE to set the mode: Broadcast, Sequential, Rotary. - 6.
+Press • to exit or Next to continue programming.